-Bas is a soil ecologist by training.
-Who enjoys exploring linkages between ecosystem functioning and microbes in a wide variety of habitats.
+Bas is a soil ecologist by training, who enjoys exploring links between ecosystem functioning and microbes in a wide variety of habitats.
 His approach is interdisciplinary; merging ecology, microbiology, environmental science and biogeochemistry.

 Bas joined ARU in February 2019 as a Lecturer in Biology.
 Prior to this he was already responsible for several modules as associate lecturer.
 Bas previously worked as a post-doc at the Department of Life Sciences at the University of Warwick and the School of Biosystems Engineering at University College Dublin, both large international and interdisciplinary projects funded by the EU.

 Bas enjoys teaching and endeavours to incorporate progress of current research into his teaching so he can offer our students research-led content on the most up-to-date state of knowledge.

 Bas research interests are interdisciplinary and are related to linking microbes, animals, plants and ecosystem functioning: from genes to ecosystems including environmental science, soil ecology, anthropogenic pollution, microbiology, ecosystem functioning, molecular techniques.
 During his academic career he has worked on exploring: